Why Food Reformers Have Mixed Feelings About Eco-Labels

 Or, as Thistlethwaite put it, “Labels are like Band-Aids.
 They’re superficial, type of sense-true answers to systemic troubles.”

-Buying food with labels like natural or “grass-fed” might not help preserve flora and fauna habitat or sluggish down international warming.
+Buying food with labels like natural or “grass-fed” might not help preserve flora and fauna habitats or sluggish down international warming.

 This may additionally seem miserable.
 But Matthew Dillon, at Clif Bar, says it should not be.
-Consumers, in reality, must feel relieved, he says.
+Consumers must feel relieved, he says.
 “They ought to, first of all, remember that improving the meals system isn’t always all on them.
-That they should not experience guilt and shame about the purchases, they make.”
+That they should not experience guilt and shame about the purchases they make.”

-Our man or woman purchasing selections are not going to remedy these massive issues, he says.
+He says our man or woman purchasing selections will not remedy these massive issues.
 But political decisions, like higher environmental policies, simply ought to.
 That’s what human beings truely ought to focus on, he says.

 Some moral labels and what they mean